-The SEP Central MISC will interface with the IMPACT DPU via a serial interface as defined in Reference 6 (prepared by Dave Curtis of UCB).
-Specific commands, telemetry and data formats transferred over this interface will be defined in References 6 and 7.
+The SEP Central MISC will interface with the IMPACT DPU via a serial interface as defined in Reference 6.
+Specific commands, telemetry, and data formats transferred over this interface will be defined in References 6, 7, and 15.

 2.3.2.
-Interface between the SEP Central MISC and the SEP Sensors
+Interface between the SEP Central MISC and the LET and SEPT Sensors

-There will be two serial interfaces between the SEP sensors and the SEP Central MISC.
+There will be two serial interfaces between the LET sensor and the SEP Central MISC.
 The first interface will be bi-directional, for transferring boot-code, commands, and command responses.
 The second interface will be uni-directional, for transferring data from the instruments to the SEP Central MISC.
 These interfaces will be defined in Reference 7.